The largest of Pittsburgh's historic regional parks at 644 acres, Frick Park is also the youngest.

 Known as Pittsburgh’s woodland park for its extensive trails throughout steep valleys and wooded slopes, Frick Park is an ideal escape from the noise of the city.
 Birding enthusiasts love to visit Clayton Hill, where well over 100 species of birds have been recorded.
 Children flock to the famous Blue Slide Playground and learn about nature at the Frick Environmental Center.
 The park also features red clay tennis courts, baseball fields, and the only public lawn bowling green in Pennsylvania.

 The Pittsburgh Parks Conservancy has completed extensive ecological restoration work in Frick Park since the Conservancy’s first capital project in 2000, the restoration of Reynolds Street gatehouse entrance.
-The Pittsburgh Parks Conservancy, in partnership with the City of Pittsburgh, opened the new Frick Environmental Center to the public in September 2016.
+The Pittsburgh Parks Conservancy, in partnership with the City of Pittsburgh, opened the new Frick Environmental Center to the public in September 2016, and in 2018 it was certified as a Living Building, achieving Leadership in Energy and Environmental Design (LEED) Platinum status.